dusmith0/GitPractice/readme.md

 #Git Practice

-This is a test beware....
+This is a test beware.... of Rabbits

 <<<<<<< HEAD
 For testing only